GradleUp/shadow/README.md

 + v0.7 (in progress) - all the v0.6 features, but using a port of the Shade code.
 Primarily this involves using a port of the DefaultShader class instead of the from scratch implementation used in v0.6.
 This will allow for integration of more of Shade's features with minor changes.
+   + Includes support for SimpleFilter
+   + Includes support for Transformers: ApacheLicenseResourceTransformer, ApacheNoticeResourceTransformer, AppendingTransformer, ComponentsXmlResourceTransformer, DontIncludeResourceTransformer, IncludeResourceTransformer, ManifestResourceTransformer, ServiceFileTransformer, XmlAppendingTransfomer
 + v0.6 - first release, mostly written from scratch using Shade code.

 Feature Backlog
 ===============
-+ Allow for configuration of transformers, relocators, and filters (expected for v0.7)
++ Port support for relocators
-+ Allow for configuration of a custom Caster (Shader) implementation
++ Port support for configuration of a custom Caster (Shader) implementation
++ Automatically configure Shadow output as publish artifact
++ Port support for generation of shadow sources jar
-+ Port shade integration tests (expect most for v0.7)
++ Port support for minijar filter